Jan Gajdoš: Competitive career

 His first Olympics was in 1928, where he took silver in the team competition.
 Switzerland won the competition.
 Individually, he won no medals, but he finished fourth in the horizontal bar, and eighth in the rings.
-At the his next Olympics, in 1936, he again won no medals, but the team finished fourth in the team competition.
+At his next Olympics, in 1936, he again won no medals, but the team finished fourth in the team competition.

 At the World Championships, he took three golds in the team competition; in 1926, 1930 and 1938.
 He also took a team silver in 1934.
 Individually, he took two silver medals in 1926.
 In 1930, he took overall silver, behind Josip Primožič, and also won bronze in the pommel horse and rings.

 In 1934, he won no individual medals, but took sixth place overall.
 In his last World Championships, in 1938, he won gold both in the individual all-around and floor exercise, as well as top-8 place finishings on 4 of the 5 other apparatuses.

 Legacy

-An active member of Sokol organization, during World War II he was an active member of Sokol resistance group.
-He died shortly after the end of World War II, after being put on a death march by the Nazi Germans.
+An active member of the Sokol organization, during World War II he was an active member of Sokol resistance group.
+He died shortly after the end of World War II, from the effects of being put on a death march by the Nazi Germans.

-From 15–16 November 2008, an international gymnastics event was arranged in memory of Gajdoš; Jan Gajdoš Memorial 2008 in Brno.
+In 15–16 November 2008, an international gymnastics event was arranged in memory of Gajdoš; Jan Gajdoš Memorial 2008 in Brno.